FRBNY-DSGE/DSGE.jl/README.md

 ## Input/Output Directory Structure

 The *DSGE.jl* estimation uses data files as input and produces large data files as outputs.
-One estimation saves approximately 6GB of parameter draws and related outputs.
+One estimation saves several GB of parameter draws and related outputs.
 It is useful to understand how these files are loaded/saved and how to control this behavior.